Guide to the German Shepherd

-Brief info about your dog's breed of German Shepherd:
+Brief info about your dog's breed, the German Shepherd:

 Energy level: Average